Decomposing Borel functions using the Shore-Slaman join theorem: Abstract

 \section{Abstract}

-Jayne and Rogers proved that every function from an analytic space into a separable metric space is decomposable into countably many continuous functions with closed domains if and only if the preimage of each $F_\sigma$ set under it is again $F_\sigma$.
-Several researchers conjectured that the Jayne-Rogers theorem can be generalized to all finite levels of Borel functions.
-In this paper, by using the Shore-Slaman join theorem on the Turing degrees, we show the following variant of the Jayne-Rogers theorem at finite and transfinite levels of the hierarchy of Borel functions: For all countable ordinals $\alpha$ and $\beta$ with $\alpha\leq\beta<\alpha\cdot 2$, every function between Polish spaces with small inductive dimension $\not=\infty$ is decomposable into countably many $\mathbf{\Sigma}^0_{\gamma(n)+1}$-measurable functions with $\mathbf{\Pi}^0_\beta$ domains and a sequence $\{\gamma(n)\}_{n\in\omega}$ such that $\gamma(n)+\alpha\leq\beta$ if and only if, from each $\mathbf{\Sigma}^0_{\alpha+1}$ set, one can continuously find its $\mathbf{\Sigma}^0_{\beta+1}$ preimage.
+Jayne and Rogers proved that every function from an analytic space into a separable metrizable space is decomposable into countably many continuous functions with closed domains if and only if the preimage of each $F_\sigma$ set under it is again $F_\sigma$.
+Many researchers conjectured that the Jayne-Rogers theorem can be generalized to all finite levels of Borel functions.
+In this paper, by using the Shore-Slaman join theorem on the Turing degrees, we show the following variant of the Jayne-Rogers theorem at finite and transfinite levels of the hierarchy of Borel functions: For all countable ordinals $\alpha$ and $\beta$ with $\alpha\leq\beta<\alpha\cdot 2$, every function between Polish spaces having small transfinite inductive dimension is decomposable into countably many Baire class $\gamma$ functions with $\mathbf{\Delta}^0_{\beta+1}$ domains such that $\gamma+\alpha\leq\beta$ if and only if, from each $\mathbf{\Sigma}^0_{\alpha+1}$ set, one can continuously find its $\mathbf{\Sigma}^0_{\beta+1}$ preimage.